Skip to main content

 4. Note the OAuth endpoints: Authorization URL and Token URL (usually found in the provider’s OAuth documentation)

 The redirect URI you configure with your provider must exactly match your FastMCP server’s URL plus the callback path.
-If you customize redirect_path in OAuth Proxy, update your provider’s redirect URI accordingly.
+If you customize redirect_path in the OAuth proxy, update your provider’s redirect URI accordingly.

 Basic Setup

-Here’s how to implement OAuth Proxy with any provider:
+Here’s how to implement the OAuth proxy with any provider:

 from fastmcp import FastMCP